 I am a volunteer at a nearby animal shelter.
 I foster several kittens.
-I am currently fostering a 6-7 week old kitten who does not seem to be thriving.
+I am currently fostering a 6 to 7-week-old kitten who does not seem to be thriving.
 I am concerned, because she does not eat a lot and would to sleep in my lap all day if she could.
 She plays occasionally, but not like other kittens her age.
-I had her tested for leukemia and she recieved her 7-in-1 shot.
+I had her tested for leukemia and she received her 7-in-1 shot.
 She uses her cat box on a regular basis.
 She is allowed to sleep in my daughters bed.
 What can I do?
 Julianne

 Dear Bookie, Robin & Worried Dad,